The Ultimate Guide to Indoor Dog Agility

 Training your dog for indoor dog agility requires patience, consistency, and positive reinforcement.
 Start with teaching your dog basic commands such as sit, stay, and come.
 These commands serve as the foundation for agility training and provide the necessary control and communication between you and your dog.

 Once your dog is familiar with basic commands, introduce them to each obstacle gradually.
 Begin with the easiest obstacle, allowing your dog to explore and become comfortable with it at their own pace.
-Use , praise, and toys as positive reinforcement to encourage your dog to engage with the obstacle.
+Use treats, praise, and as positive reinforcement to encourage your dog to engage with the obstacle.
 Repeat this process for each new obstacle, gradually increasing the level of difficulty as your dog becomes more confident.

 Positive reinforcement is key in dog agility training.
 Reward your dog with treats, praise, and play whenever they successfully complete an obstacle or exhibit good behavior.
 This encourages your dog to associate agility training with fun and positive experiences, making them more willing to participate and learn.